 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Fractures of the humerus are common and may result from injury.
-However they are associated with pathological fracture and osteoporosis, particularly in the elderly.
+However, they are also associated with pathological fractures and osteoporosis, particularly in the elderly.

 The anatomy of the humerus

 The humeral head articulates with the glenoid fossa of the scapula.
 The anatomical neck separates the greater and lesser tuberosities from the humeral head.
 The long head of biceps runs between the tuberosities in the bicipital groove, and the surgical neck is just below the greater and lesser tuberosities.
 The radial nerve runs posteriorly around the middle third of the humeral shaft in the spiral groove.
 The medial and lateral epicondyles are at the lower end of the humerus, and the joint surface consists of the capitulum (articulates with the head of the radius) and the trochlea (articulates with the ulna).

 Mechanism of injury

 Fractures of the humerus usually result from falls or direct trauma.
 In children the possibility of non-accidental injury should be borne in mind when taking the history and examining the child, especially in very young children.
 In the elderly, pathological fracture should be considered.

 Suspect pathological fracture if any of the following features are present:

 - Limb swelling predating fracture, or marked post-fracture swelling.